 - (c) With effect from 1 September 1996, new schools are provided with one additional Graduate Master/Mistress in the initial two years of operation. - (d) With effect from 1 September 2006, additional graduate teachers are provided to individual schools with academic low achievers in Secondary 1 3.
 An additional 0.7 Graduate Master/Mistress per class of territory bottom 10% students enrolled and an additional 0.3 Graduate Master/Mistress per class of territory Band 3 students enrolled not within the Bottom 10% are provided.
-From 2009/10 school year onwards, the calculated number of additional teacher should be retained at 1 decimal place. (updated on 1 September 2009) - (e) Special Educational Needs Coordinator (SENCO) Starting from the 2017/18 school year, an additional teaching post at the GM rank is provided by phases in 3 years to each public sector ordinary secondary school to facilitate the assignment of a designated teacher to take up the role of SENCO to coordinate matters relating to special educational needs.
-The post will not be included in calculating promotion posts and graduate teacher ratio in the teaching staff establishment. (updated on 1 September 2017)
+From 2009/10 school year onwards, the calculated number of additional teacher should be retained at 1 decimal place. (updated on 1 September 2009) - (e) With effect from the 2016/17 school year, schools are allowed to turn the Senior Secondary Curriculum Support Grant (SSCSG) and/or the Career and Life Planning Grant (CLPG) into regular teaching posts to provide more stable teacher manpower for schools to enhance the implementation of senior secondary curriculum and strengthen the development of life planning education and related guidance services.
+Upon conversion of SSCSG, each school would be provided with 0.1 GM per senior secondary class.
+As for conversion of CLPG into post, each school would be provided with 1 GM.
+Starting from the 2019/20 school year, the regular teaching posts converted from the two grants will be counted towards the calculation of promotion post entitlement.
+The two grants are to be converted into regular teaching posts across the board before the 2022/23 school year. (updated on 1 September 2019)